Department of Health Policy and Management (GRAD)

 HPM 754Health Care in the United States Structure and Policy

-SPHG 600Introduction to Public Health 2
+SPHG 600Foundations of Public Health 2

 HSR/HSR Methods